iric-soft/epcy/doc/method.rst

 How EPCY works
 ==============

-EPCY is a general method to rank genes (or features) according to their potential as predictive (bio)markers, based on gene expression (or quantitative data).
+EPCY is a general method to rank genes (or features) according to their potential as predictive (bio)markers, using quantitative data (like gene expression).

 Visual description of the method implemented in EPCY
 ----------------------------------------------------